-Penalty/Punishment

-c.
+Default/Offences Penalty/Punishment a.
+Failure to furnish return by due date and in the prescribed manner.
+Penalty of an amount not exceeding 150 per cent but not less than 10 per cent of the amount of tax payable. b.
+Furnishing incorrect return. -doc.
 Non-compliance with notice of assessment. -dod.
 Evading payment of tax. -doe.
 Dealing in taxable goods in contravention of the provisions of the Act.
 Imprisonment which may go upto six months or fine of Rs.1,000 or both, on conviction before a special magistrate. f.
 Failure to keep proper account or records of sales. -dog.
 Deliberate furnishing of incorrect information and record. -doh.
-Evasion of tax or concealment of liability to pay tax. -doi.
-Failure to pay any dues within time allowed. n -doj.
-Preventing or obstructing any officer during the period of his duty. -dok.
-Collecting tax at a rate higher than that prescribed. -donotice to any person, bank, post office from whom any sums are payable to the dealer to pay the amount towards sales tax dues.
-The arrears of tax are also recoverable as arrears of land revenue.
+Evasion of tax or concealment of liability to pay tax. -do- i.
+Failure to pay any dues within time allowed. -do- j.
+Preventing or obstructing any officer during the period of his duty. -do- k.
+Collecting tax at a rate higher than that prescribed. -do-